HLC Open Pathway

-The Open Pathway requires an institution to designate one major improvement effort it has undertaken during its 10-year accreditation cycle as it Quality Initiative (QI).
+- The Open Pathway requires an institution to designate one major improvement effort it has undertaken during its 10-year accreditation cycle as it Quality Initiative (QI).
 The QI takes place between Years 5 and 9 of the 10-year Open Pathway cycle.
 A QI project may be started and completed during this time, or it may be a project that is already in progress or an achievement of a key milestone in the work of a longer initiative.
-The Quality Inititative is intended to allow institutions to take risks, aim high and learn from sucess, only partial sucess or even failure.
+The Quality Initiative is intended to allow institutions to take risks, aim high and learn from success, only partial success or even failure.

-At the end of the Quality Initiative, an institution writes its Quality Initative Report.
+- At the end of the Quality Initiative, an institution writes its Quality Initiative Report.
 The report offers the institution the opportunity to reflect on what it has accomplished, to document the achievements and strategies used, and to define new priorities and challenges.
-The Quality Initative Report is due no later than June 1 of Year 9 of the Open Pathway cycle.
+The Quality Initiative Report is due no later than June 1 of Year 9 of the Open Pathway cycle.

 Year 10: Comprehensive Evaluation for Reaffirmation